Rmg92/odin_caesar-chiper/README.md

 # Project Reflections

-This project allowed me to pratice array manipulation with #map
+This project allowed me to practice array manipulation with #map

-Also used Pry a lot to help me debug easilly and faster
+Also used Pry a lot to help me debug easily and faster